-- (9) Moody's Investors Service, Inc. and S&P Global Ratings (to the extent then rating the 2022 Series C-3 Bonds or any Parity Debt) shall have (a) assigned the 2022 Series C-3 Bonds or any Parity Debt an unenhanced long-term rating below "Baa3" (or its equivalent) by Moody's and "BBB-" (or its equivalent) by S&P Global Ratings, (b) withdrawn their unenhanced long-term ratings of the 2022 Series C-3 Bonds or any Parity Debt for any credit-related reasons or (c) suspended their unenhanced long-term ratings of the 2022 Series C-3 Bonds or any Parity Debt for any credit-related reasons; or - (a) Except as otherwise provided in clause (b) below, (i) any "Event of Default" as defined (10)in the General Resolution which is not cured within any applicable cure period shall occur which, if not cured, would give rise to remedies available thereunder; (ii) any "Event of Default" which is not cured within any applicable grace period shall occur which, if not cured, would give rise to remedies available under any other agreement between the Corporation and the 2022 Series C-3 Liquidity Provider regarding Parity Debt or (iii) the Corporation shall default in the observance or performance of any agreement or condition relating to any Parity Debt or contained in any instrument or agreement evidencing, securing or relating thereto, or any other default, event of default or similar event shall occur or condition exist, which, if not cured, would give rise to remedies available thereunder; or (b) the Corporation shall fail to make any payment in respect of principal or interest on any Modified Parity Debt, issued and outstanding or to be issued, when due (i.e., whether upon said Modified Parity Debt's scheduled maturity, required prepayment, acceleration, upon demand or otherwise, except as such payments may be accelerated, demanded or required to be prepaid under the 2022 Series C-3 Liquidity Facility), and such failure shall continue after the applicable grace period, if any, specified in the agreement or instrument relating to such Modified Parity Debt; or - (11) (a) Any of Moody's, S&P Global Ratings or any other rating agency then rating the 2022 Series C-3 Bonds or any Parity Debt shall have (a) assigned the 2022 Series C-3 Bonds or any Parity Debt an unenhanced long-term rating below "A2" by Moody's or "A" by S&P Global Ratings (or comparable rating in the case of another rating agency), (b) withdrawn their unenhanced long-term ratings of the 2022 Series C-3 Bonds or any Parity Debt for any credit related reasons or (c) suspended their unenhanced long-term ratings of the 2022 Series C-3 Bonds or any Parity Debt for any credit related reasons; or (b) any material provision of any of the 2022 Series C-3 Liquidity Facility or the Related Documents (other than any provision described in paragraph 8 above) shall cease to be valid and binding, or the Corporation or any Governmental Authority shall contest any such provision or the Corporation shall deny that it has any or further liability under any of the Related Documents.
+Parity Debt or (iii) the Corporation shall default in the observance or performance of any agreement or condition relating to any Parity Debt or contained in any instrument or agreement evidencing, securing or relating thereto, or any other default, event of default or similar event shall occur or condition exist, which, if not cured, would give rise to remedies available thereunder; or (b) the Corporation shall fail to make any payment in respect of principal or interest on any Modified Parity Debt, issued and outstanding or to be issued, when due (i.e., whether upon said Modified Parity Debt's scheduled maturity, required prepayment, acceleration, upon demand or otherwise, except as such payments may be accelerated, demanded or required to be prepaid under the 2023 Series A-3 Liquidity Facility), and such failure shall continue after the applicable grace period, if any, specified in the agreement or instrument relating to such Modified Parity Debt; or

+- (11) Any of Moody's, Standard & Poor's or any other Rating Agency then rating the 2023 Series A-3 Bonds or any Parity Debt shall have (i) assigned the 2023 Series A-3 Bonds or any Parity Debt an unenhanced long-term rating below "A2" by Moody's or "A" by Standard & Poor's (or comparable rating in the case of another Rating Agency), (ii) withdrawn their unenhanced long-term ratings of the 2023 Series A-3 Bonds or any Parity Debt for any credit related reasons or (iii) suspended their unenhanced long-term ratings of the 2023 Series A-3 Bonds or any Parity Debt for any credit related reasons; or - (12) Any material provision of any of the 2023 Series A-3 Liquidity Facility or the Related Documents (other than any provision described in paragraph 8 above) shall cease to be valid and binding, or the Corporation or any Governmental Authority shall contest any such provision or the Corporation shall deny that it has any or further liability under any of the Related Documents.

-Following the occurrence of certain of the above referenced Events of Default, the 2022 Series C-3 Liquidity Provider may take any one or more of the following actions, among others.
-Reference is made to the 2022 Series C-3 Liquidity Facility for a complete listing of all consequences of Events of Default.
+Following the occurrence of certain of the above referenced Events of Default, the 2023 Series A-3 Liquidity Provider may take any one or more of the following actions, among others.
+Reference is made to the 2023 Series A-3 Liquidity Facility for a complete listing of all consequences of Events of Default.